DataDog/documentation/content/en/serverless/distributed_tracing/_index.md

 {{< img src="tracing/live_search/livesearchmain.mp4" alt="Live Search" video=true >}}

-The Datadog Python, Node.js, Ruby, Go and Java tracing libraries support distributed tracing for AWS Lambda.
+The Datadog Python, Node.js, Ruby, Go, Java, and .NET tracing libraries support distributed tracing for AWS Lambda.
 To enable tracing on your functions, follow [the installation instructions][7].

-To enable Datadog APM without enabling logging for your functions, ensure the `DdForwarderLog` environment variable is set to `false` on your Datadog Forwarder.
+If you are using the Datadog Forwarder Lambda Function and you want to enable Datadog APM without enabling logging for your functions, ensure the `DdForwarderLog` environment variable is set to `false` on your Datadog Forwarder.

 ## Further Reading